alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 *[Ed.
 I was introduced by Daniele Procida, the conference director.]*

 {%
-  slide
-  :deck => "suspicious-minds",
-  :slide => 1,
+  slide_image2
+  filename="slide1.jpg"
-  :alt => "Title slide.
-“Building trust in an age of suspicious minds”."
+  alt="Title slide.
+“Building trust in an age of suspicious minds”." caption="Based on the cover art [of the Elvis single](https://en.wikipedia.org/wiki/Suspicious_Minds#/media/File:Elvis_presley_suspiciousminds.jpg)."
 %}
-  Based on the cover art [of the Elvis single](https://en.wikipedia.org/wiki/Suspicious_Minds#/media/File:Elvis_presley_suspiciousminds.jpg).
-{% endslide %}

 Thanks for that introduction.
 As Daniele said, my name is Alex, I'm a software developer at [the Wellcome Trust](https://wellcome.ac.uk/) in London, and I help organise this conference.